microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-06.md

 ### Step 5: Test the application

 You're going to start all the services now.
-You specify the custom components folder you've created on the command-line using the `--components-path` flag.
+You specify the custom components folder you've created on the command-line using the `--resources-path` flag.
 By doing so, Dapr will use the configuration files inside the folder:

 1. Make sure no services from previous tests are running (close the terminal windows).